camchardukian/Certifications/README.md

 FreeCodeCamp:
-(an open-source community that offers self-taught developers a structured web development curriculum that focuses on project based learning and critical thinking rather than merely following along with tutorials.)
+(an open-source community that offers self-taught developers a structured web development curriculum that focuses on project based learning and critical thinking rather than merely following along with tutorials).